Fay3/go-rest-api/README.md

 * After reading the rfc7231#section-4.3.4 in considering POST is not exposed if the username does not exist the user will be created

 ### CND
-Dependant on how many expect hits consideration of implementation of CDN such as aws cloudfront for GET request to improve response times
+Dependant on how many expected hits, consideration of implementation of CDN such as aws cloudfront would be made for GET request to improve response times

 ### DR Environment
-When hosting an application in production a DR environment should be considered
+When hosting an application in production a DR environment should be considered steps would be:
 * cold standby environment in another AWS Region and switch using DNS
 * upgrade mongo atlas cluster to regional